Ship saws requiring work to our shop address at:

 Though I list prices below, it's always best to contact me first, tell me what you'd like done, and ship the saw to me prior to payment.
 I'll analyze your saw(s), scope out the work, and send you an estimate for your approval prior to your completing the transaction; this is the most efficient way to establish clear expectations for the work to be done and at what price.

-When you're ready to have me sharpen up your Bad Axe --just ship it back to me, and for a nominal fee of $15 (compared to $45 with other saws), I will put a fresh edge on your teeth, and will gladly retension the back if required.
-If you want the toothline retoothed to a different configuration, we'll only charge $25 (compared to $60 for other saws).
+When you're ready to have me sharpen up your Bad Axe --just ship it back to me, and for a nominal fee of $15, I will put a fresh edge on your teeth, and will gladly retension the back if required.

 Please do be sure to pack your saw carefully with all sides of the box isolating the saw within, and include your name, shipping address, cell & email.